 - Counseling: 211

 - Borgess Medical Center emergency room (269) 226-4815

 - Bronson Methodist Hospital emergency room (269) 341-6386

 Our pharmacy offers prescription drugs that may be ordered by our medical staff or your family clinician.
-Prescriptions may also be transferred to Sindecuse from off-campus pharmacies.
-Our pharmacy carries a wide variety of over-the-counter medications including aspirin, cough medicine, vitamins and much more.
+Prescriptions may also be transferred to Sindecuse from your hometown pharmacy.
+We carry a wide variety of over-the-counter medications including aspirin, cough medicine, vitamins and much more.

 Visits to the health center are confidential.
 Our confidentiality policies are explained in detail here.

-If your student is under 18, your authorization is required before we can provide treatment.
-We mail incoming students a consent form for their parent or guardian to sign.
-Health Center staff make every effort to contact a parent in the event of an emergency or serious illness affecting a minor child.
+If your student is under 18, a parent or guardian's authorization is required on a consent form before we can provide treatment.
+Health center staff make every effort to contact a parent in the event of an emergency or serious illness affecting a minor child.
 This authorization is effective until the student turns 18.

-No. Sindecuse Health Center strongly suggests having several immunizations before attending college.
-All recommended immunizations are available at the health center.
+No, but Sindecuse Health Center strongly suggests having several immunizations before attending college.
+All recommended immunizations are available at the health center by appointment.